-Plates are to be white with BLUE numbers.
-See the sample below or contact BMXNZ for a printable file.
+Plates are to be white with red numbers or riders may use the BMXNZ issued Sprocket number plate.

-Riders in this class are exempt from the mandatory use of a number plate if it poses a safety hazard with the size of the bike being used.
-BMXNZ Sprocket plates may be used as an alternative.
+Riders in these classes are exempt from the mandatory use of the BMXNZ Sprocket number plate if it poses a safety hazard with the size of the bike being used.